 Ristr8to is a Chiang Mai coffee operation inspired by the best coffee cultures around the world.

 After opening its first coffee shop in 2011, Ristr8to has since opened additional shops in the city including our personal favorite, Ristr8to Lab, in 2014.
 The lab is an open-air shop that serves exquisitely prepared Chiang Mai coffee drinks as well as alcoholic beverages.

 The baristas are highly skilled in latte art, and the drinks are masterpieces that are almost too pretty to drink.
 Not surprisingly, Ristr8to’s head barista, Arnon Thitiprasert, has won acclaim in national and international barista competitions.

 In our video, Mindi drinks her favorite Ristr8to coffee drink – the Ficardie.
 Invented in 2012, the Ficardie is Ristr8to’s first signature coffee drink.

 To make this drink, baristas use a double shot of ristretto as a base and top it with silky steamed milk.
 The resulting Ficardie is incredibly smooth and highly flavorful.
 At 88 baht at the time of the video, this drink costs the equivalent of $2.51 in US dollars – fairly standard for a hand-crafted third wave coffee drink in Chiang Mai.

 The baristas pour the sweet concoction over ice cubes and then shake vigorously until they create the refreshing coffee drink.
-At 128 baht at the time of the video, this drink costs the equivalent of $3.65 in US dollars – a bit of a splurge in Chiang Mai for a coffee drink but worth it.
+Priced at 128 baht at the time we filmed the video, this drink costs the equivalent of $3.65 in US dollars – a bit of a splurge in Chiang Mai for a coffee drink but worth it.

 Ristr8to Lab is located at 14 Nimmanhaemin Road, Soi 3, Suthep, Muang, Chiang Mai, Thailand.